hipertipo/hTools2/Docs/_md/about/roboflight.md

 ## Schedule and status of fonts and families

 - graphs showing percentage of each task completed
-- [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart) – start and end of each task, dependencies, milestones
+- [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart) – start and end of each task, dependencies, milestones etc.

 ## Importing from existing FontLab, UFO, TTF